BlinkTagInc/node-gtfs/README.md

     //Example
     /api/routesNearby/37.73/-122.25/0.25
 `:radius` is optional and in miles.
-Default: 0.25 miles Returns all routes that stop at the 100 nearest stops within the specified radius
+Default: 1 mile Returns all routes that stop at the 100 nearest stops within the specified radius

 ###List stops for a route